Robert R. Redfield

-Robert Ray Redfield Jr. (born July 10, 1951) is an American virologist who served as the director of the Centers for Disease Control and Prevention and the administrator of the Agency for Toxic Substances and Disease Registry from 2018 to 2021.
+Robert Ray Redfield Jr. (born July 10, 1951) is an American virologist who served as the 18th Director of the U.S. Centers for Disease Control and Prevention and the Administrator of the Agency for Toxic Substances and Disease Registry from 2018 to 2021.

 Early life and education

 Robert Ray Redfield Jr. was born on July 10, 1951.
 His parents, Robert Ray Redfield (1923–1956, from Ogden) and Betty, née Gasvoda, were both scientists at the National Institutes of Health, where his father was a surgeon and cellular physiologist at the National Heart Institute; Redfield's career in medical research was influenced by this background.
 His parents had another son and a daughter.
 His father died when he was four years old.

 Redfield attended Georgetown University, and at college worked in Columbia University laboratories where investigations focused on the involvement of retroviruses in human disease.
 Redfield earned a Bachelor of Science from Georgetown University's College of Arts and Sciences in 1973.
 He then attended Georgetown University School of Medicine and was awarded his Doctor of Medicine in 1977.

-Career

-Army medical service
+Army career

 Redfield's medical residency was at Walter Reed Army Medical Center (WRAMC) in Washington, D.C., where he completed his postgraduate medical training and internships in internal medicine (1978–1980), as a U.S. Army officer.
 Redfield completed clinical and research fellowships at WRAMC, in infectious diseases and tropical medicine, by 1982.